jwmason/auth/README.md

 - No real authentication backend or database is implemented.
 - MFA codes are not persisted or sent over a real channel.
 - Sign up is a mock screen and does not create real accounts.
-- Access control is client-side only, which is appropriate for this exercise.
+- When users type incorrect email/password, the user is unaware which parameter is incorrect.
+This should be fixed but under time constraint was left alone.

 ## Demo run order
 1. Login with viewer@demo.com / Viewer123!